-Identify four short hydraulic hoses and one longer hose in the parts box.
-Each hose has a swivel nut on each end that will assemble to the adapters installed in the cylinders and power unit.
+Remove five hydraulic hose assemblies from the parts box.
+Each hose has a swivel nut on both ends that will assemble to the adapters installed in the cylinders and power unit.
 Straight hose ends will assemble to adapters in the cylinders and 90° hose ends will assemble to adapters in the power unit.
 Route all of the hoses ahead of the lift frame tube.

-Connect port A on the power unit to the rod end of the RH wing cylinder, using one of the short hoses.
+Connect port A on the power unit to the rod end of the RH wing cylinder, using a 54 inch long hose routed through the hose loop on the pushframe.

-Connect port B on the power unit to the butt end of the RH wing cylinder, using one of the short hoses routed through the hose loop.
+Connect port B on the power unit to the butt end of the RH wing cylinder, using the 40 inch long hose routed through the hose loop on the push frame.

-Connect port C on the power unit to the rod end of the LH wing cylinder using the long hose routed through the hose loop.
+Connect port C on the power unit to the rod end of the LH wing cylinder using the 66 inch long hose routed through the hose loop and under the adjustable braces.

-Connect port D on the power unit to the butt end of the LH wing cylinder, using one of the short hoses.
+Connect port D on the power unit to the butt end of the LH wing cylinder using a 54 inch long hose routed through the hose loop and behind the adjustable braces.

-Connect port E on the power unit to the lift cylinder.
+Connect port E on the power unit to the lift cylinder using a 33 inch long hose.

-Use a plastic tie strap to band the four wing cylinder hoses together as they hang vertically.
-Also band the two rod end hoses together just ahead of the hose loop.
+Use a plastic tie strap to band together all hoses as they hang vertically.
+Also band together the four hoses routed through the hose loop just ahead of the loop.